 What is it about the V-word—will somebody tell me?
 Every time it blasts its way into conversation, I blush and shut up.
 Silly, right?
 It just feels so, well, brazen.
 Yes, I know.
 Ironic, isn’t it?
 Well, it’s time to woman up and face what’s going on down there.
 Especially near the mysterious phase of life—the Big M—when your V starts, um, malfunctioning (read: vaginal dryness).

 OK, I’m growing up here and saying the female words out loud: Vagina.
 Menopause.
-I can you all cringing and cheering at the same time.
+I can feel you all cringing and cheering at the same time.
 Thanks, ladies.
 It’s good to know I’m not alone.

 Here at Brazen Woman, our health—and yours—is our business.
 Whether that’s physical health, mental health, emotional health, sexual health or spiritual health, we’re here to keep your mind and body fit as you move through life.
 Right down to your vagina.